nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2018-11-05-membership-cdstc-tf-developmental-psychology.md

 author: Nicolás Navarro-Guerrero
 ---

+Joined the Task Force on Developmental Psychology of the IEEE Technical Committee on Cognitive and Developmental Systems (CDSTC) for the 2018 term.
 For more information on the Task Force activities, <a href="https://openlab-flowers.inria.fr/t/cds-tc-task-force-on-developmental-psychology" target="_blank">please visit the discourse page hosted by the Flowers team at Inria and Ensta ParisTech.</a>

 <!--more-->